On the analysis of RAW converters

 - White level 2 stops below saturation level.

-- Black level 4 stops below black level.
+- Black level 4 stops above black level.

 - Color matrix diagonal with coefficients equal to unity.